 - What significance do the theories of mega-tsunamis covering the world 4800 years ago correspond to the accounts of a worldwide Flood from ancient societies?

 - Could a worldwide Flood explain geological strata?

 - Should radiometric dating determine the original state of elements if there is a Creator who created that material with preexisting elements?

-Consider and thoroughly examine the claims of religion.
+Consider and thoroughly examine the claims of the Christian faith: